johnsonandjohnson/Bodiless-JS/packages/bodiless-table/doc/table.md

 ### Footer

-Adding a footer inserts a final row that looks nornmal, but uses the `<ifoot>` tag.
+Adding a footer inserts a final row that looks normal, but uses the `<ifoot>` tag.

 ---